cazala/coin-hive-proxy/README.md

 Just fork this repo, and create a branch named `gh-pages`.

-This will great a github page under you github's account with the `client.js` file.
+This will create a github page under you github's account with the `client.js` file.

 After that you will be able to access the client via `https://<YOUR-GITHUB-USERNAME>.github.io/coin-hive-proxy/client.js`